 Monroe Freedman of Hofstra Law School lectures on "Jury Nullification: What It Is, and How to Do It Ethically"; his visit is funded by the Richard Davoud Donchian Foundation.
 Perry co-directs a workshop at the University of Richmond on Teaching Ethics in International Affairs, funded by the Associated Colleges of the South.

-Ethics Forums feature: David Schwartz on "Consuming Choices: Ethics in a Global Consumer Age"; Oxford University theologian Nigel Biggar on "Christian Love and Forgiveness in the Context of Human Conflict," and "The Role of Religious Ethics in Contemporary Liberal Society"; and Jim Murphy '78, John Young and Jon Rowan on "Ethics in Sports.
+Ethics Forums feature: David Schwartz on "Consuming Choices: Ethics in a Global Consumer Age"; Oxford University theologian Nigel Biggar on "Christian Love and Forgiveness in the Context of Human Conflict," and "The Role of Religious Ethics in Contemporary Liberal Society"; and Jim Murphy '78, John Young and Jon Rowan on "Ethics in Sports."

-Stanford Law professor Hank Greely addresses "The End of Sex: The Future of Human Reproduction" for the Center's Ethics Forum series.
+Stanford Law professor Hank Greely addresses "The End of Sex: The Future of Human Reproduction" for the center's Ethics Forum series.

-Dr. Perry is interviewed on KPBS radio in San Diego about ethical issues regarding torture as portrayed in the film "Zero Dark Thirty."
+Dave Perry is interviewed on KPBS radio in San Diego about ethical issues regarding torture as portrayed in the film "Zero Dark Thirty."
 A podcast is available here.